Cykyrios/GodotInSim/README.md

 [Live For Speed](https://www.lfs.net) through its InSim protocol, as well as OutSim, OutGauge and InSimRelay.

+> [!important]
+> The project moved to GitLab a while ago, this repository is not up to date anymore.
+> Please [go to the project's GitLab repository](https://gitlab.com/godot-insim/godot_insim) for the latest release.

 ## Implementation and compatibility

 Godot InSim currently supports InSim version 9 as of LFS 0.7F5.